 This post was prompted by the passionate reaction to this distressing story about a woman burnt in an alleged Thermomix failure.
 In fact this post is prompted by every social media furore over something that seems, on the face of it, to be disproportionate to the issue at hand.
 Why do we get so angry about a kitchen appliance?
 Why are we incensed by a model jogging in a bikini?

-When we believe something about ourselves or the world and someone poses information that threatens that belief, we experience emotions like anxiety and anger and we do what we can to reduce that emotion; to feel better.
+When we believe something and someone poses information that threatens that belief, we experience emotions like anxiety and anger and we do what we can to reduce that emotion; to feel better.

-If I agonise about purchasing a Thermomix (it's expensive and that's a big decision for many of us) I have set up beliefs about myself and that decision;
+If I agonise about purchasing a Thermomix (it's expensive and that's a big decision for many of us) I have established beliefs about myself and that decision;